themarcusaurelius/trailToad/README.md

 ### 10. Run the front-end and back-end together.

 We can now run the front-end and back-end simultaneously.
 We are using an NPM package called <b>concurrently</b> to do this.
-We have also added the back-end path: http://localhost:5000 to our front-end as a proxy in order to allow communication between both servers.
+We have also added the back-end path: http://localhost:5000 to our front-end as a proxy in the <b>client/package.json</b> in order to allow communication between both servers.
 In the root directory run the following command:

 ```
 npm run dev